ewaMiazga/comp-photo-2025/README.md

 # Emulating the Effect of Highlight Diffusion Filter

-Project as part of the EPFL Computational Photography course (CS-413).

 ## Overview

 This repository contains code and notebooks for emulating highlight diffusion filters on paired RAW images, using both physics-based kernels and deep learning models.